 Europe’s imperial past casts a long shadow over post-imperial nations, as well as within its history writing.
 This seminar considers how (and if!) nations have 'come to terms' with the legacies of their own empires, as well as the epistemic baggage that such legacies import into our everyday scholarly practices.

-Aldrich, Robert and Stuart Ward, 'Ends of Empire: Decolonizing the Nation in British and French Historiography', in Stefan Berger and Chris Lorenze (eds), Nationalizing the Past: Historians as Nation Builders in Modern Europe (Basingstoke, 2010), pp. 259-81.
+Robert Aldrich and Stuart Ward, 'Ends of Empire: Decolonizing the Nation in British and French Historiography', in Stefan Berger and Chris Lorenze (eds), Nationalizing the Past: Historians as Nation Builders in Modern Europe (Basingstoke, 2010), pp. 259-81.
+Link.

 Chakrabarty, Dipesh, 'Postcoloniality and the Artifice of History: Who Speaks for "Indian" Pasts', in Bill Ashcroft, Gareth Griffiths, and Helen Tiffin (eds), The Postcolonial Studies Reader (Routledge, 1995), pp 383-90.

 Chakrabarty, Dipesh, Provincialising Europe: Postcolonial Thought and Historical Difference (Princeton, 2000).